gypsydave5/gypsydave5.github.io/_posts/2014-07-04-surviving_windows.md

 layout: post
 title:  "Surviving Windows"
 date:   2014-07-04 11:35:15
-tags: [software, productivity, Windows]
+tags:
+    - Tools
+    - Windows
 ---

-I've worked within Windows and Microsoft OSes for... well, most of my computing life now I think about it.
+I've worked within Windows and Microsoft OSs for... well, most of my computing life now I think about it.
 I'm pretty sure that most people are the same.
 And like most people I've always had my little moans about it.
 Too many to mention.